Blade steel and how we treat it.

 • Has the ability to double blade use life and reduce stress-related failures

 We spend 10 days on just the heat treatment of every blade to give you the best blades in the world.
 All I can say is that my blades durability and edge retention sky-rocketed when I started triple tempering and added deep cryogenics.
 I have to guarantee a consistent unequalled blade performance.
 A proper heat treatment shows immediately when you cut with our blades, you'll notice instantly how sharp they are and how long they keep the edge.
 Its not magic but it does take far longer to make a blade the right way.
 I simply will not put my name on a blade that isn't built to the best of my ability.
 T.Kell Knives are carried in Battle by our warriors, by first responders, LEOS, and many other professions that we depend on for our safety and protection.
 Many hunters, fishers, outdoors folk, providers, workers, subsistence livers, and so many more people groups use our knives for tasks that literally depend on a knife for survival, protection, and food preparation.
 I make a knife that you can depend on for life no questions asked, and that means something to me.
-80CRV2 is one of the best steels for a knife in the world if heat treated properly.
+The steels I use are among the best steels for a knife in the world if heat treated properly.
 A good tool uses good material and is designed to preform for a specific task.
 I build tools for work...hard work.